Many Struggling Homeowners Not Getting The Mortgage Relief U.S. Promised

 In fact, he says, the rules require that for the vast majority of home loans, borrowers who get hurt financially in this crisis can defer mortgage payments and then get back on track without their payments going up.

 "It is clear that the borrowers should get relief," Calhoun says.
-"And at the end of the period of forbearance, they are not required to pay in a lump sum, unless for some reason they are able to do so at that time, which will likely be very rare for borrowers given this kind of crisis."
+"And at the end of the period of forbearance, they are not required to pay in a lump sum, unless for some reason they are able to do so at that time, which will likely be very rare for borrowers, given this kind of crisis."

 At least some banks appear to be getting on track with that.
-Susan Schwartz, who lives near Nashville, is self-employed and lost her income.
+Susan Schwartz, who lives near Nashville, Tenn., is self-employed and lost her income.
 She says her lender, Bank of America, first told her she'd be hit with a big balloon payment to catch up.

-"My reaction to that was like, what?"
+"My reaction to that was, like, what?"
 Schwartz says.
-"Why am I hearing this? this is just nothing?
+"Why am I hearing this?
+This is just nothing?
 Nothing is being offered."

-But she says a week later, the bank told her the policy had changed — no lump-sum payment.
+But she says a week later, the bank told her that the policy had changed — no lump sum payment.
 She could just tack those deferred payments onto the end of her loan so her payments wouldn't go up.

 "It was a relief to me," she says.
 "It was a relief probably to thousands and thousands and thousands of other individuals."